microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 # 3. Description

-This feature providse APIs to enable access to packaged content at runtime, regardless if the caller is packaged or not.
-This supplements the MSIX appmodel's current static dependency support (via in appxmanifest.xml) with a dynamic runtime equivalent.
+This feature provides APIs to enable access to packaged content at runtime, regardless if the caller is packaged or not.
+This supplements the MSIX appmodel's current static dependency support (via an appxmanifest.xml) with a dynamic runtime equivalent.
 It also allows non-packaged processes (which have no appxmanifest.xml) to use packaged content.